noahfraiture/nexzap/tutorials/0_go/3_concurrency/guide.md

 # Concurrency in Go

-Go’s concurrency is a dream compared to C++’s threading nightmares, where you’re one mutex shy of chaos.
-With **goroutines** and **channels**, Go handles parallel tasks—like web requests or data crunching—smoothly.
+Go’s concurrency is a dream With **goroutines** and **channels**, Go handles parallel tasks—like web requests or data crunching—smoothly.
 Let’s dive in.

 ## Goroutines: Lightweight Threads